Reply-org-development/openai-structured-outputs-samples/generative-ui/README.md

 This demo app can be easily customized by modifying the components and their parameters used by the `generate_ui` tool.

 Update the `components-definition.ts` file to add or remove components, and make sure you update the `components.tsx` file so that each component definition maps to a React component.

+## Repository Guidelines

+For shared conventions and contributor guidance, see the root: [AGENTS.md](../AGENTS.md).